openEOPlatform/documentation/free_trial/index.md

-# How to join OpenEO Platform (2 Steps)
+UNDER CONSTRUCTION!

+# 30 Day free Trial of openEO Platform
 ::: danger Testing phase
-Currently, openEO Platform is only open for Early Adopters.
+The free trial is for interested users who want to test the platform on a non-regular, playful basis.
+If you have detailed intentions, usecases or a project you are working on we would like to invite you to apply as Early Adopter.
 Read more about the Early Adopters program on the [information page](https://openeo.cloud/early-adopters/).
 :::

-To express your interest in becoming an Early Adopter you need to follow 3 steps:
+To get the free trial period you need to follow 2 simple steps:

 1. Connect an existing account to EGI check-in
 2. Apply to the openEO Platform virtual organization